fhtino/mynotes/notes/sql/linq_params.md

 SELECT id,name,age FROM Customer WHERE 89 = countryID
 ```

 In both cases, the query is "plain", without parameters.
-This will force SQL engine to create a new plane, re-evaluating which is the best strategy to use.
+This will force SQL engine to create a new execution plan, re-evaluating which is the best strategy to use.

-So, in some cases when can slightly change the Linq query to have a sql query without parameters.
+So, in some cases we can slightly change the Linq queries to have a parameters-less sql query.
 Example, instead of writing:

 ```csharp